alik604/Notes/README.md

-### A Saturday of robotics club, data science, or machine learning keeps being a arts major away
-#### no priority enrollment for CMPT is a death sentence (avg grad time for cmpt is 6 years). due to this, im self teaching myself data science, machin learning, and likely a good hand full of stats
+#### since im COGS, I dont have priority enrollment for CMPT.
+This is basically a death sentence because avg grad time for CMPT is 6 years.
+Due to this, im self teaching data science, machin learning, and likely a good hand full of stats.